-It's not a good look for weasel, this awful grooming.
+It's not a good look for a weasel, this awful grooming.

 I'll have to live.
 I suppose it'll take a few months to go from stubbly to bristly and back toward soft, and then another few after that until I'm back to normal.